Lucy Etherington

 “The paradox of trauma,” wrote psychologist Peter Levine, “is that it has both the power to destroy and the power to transform and resurrect.”

-I have had three years of professional training with the Matrix College of Counselling and Psychotherapy, and hold additional qualifications in hypnotherapy and psychotherapeutic writing.
+I enjoyed three years of professional training with the Matrix College of Counselling and Psychotherapy, and hold additional qualifications in hypnotherapy and psychotherapeutic writing.
 I have held previous counselling roles at Suffolk Mind in Bury St Edmunds, CARA in Colchester and The Sue Lambert Trust in Norwich.

 Member organisations